 "A number of courts have recognized that fiduciary institutions have a common law duty to protect their members' or customers' confidential information against identity theft," she wrote.

-David D. Johnson, a lawyer who specializes in digital media issues at California-based Jeffer Mangels Butler & Marmaro LLP, detailed the
+David D. Johnson, a lawyer who specializes in digital media issues at California-based Jeffer Mangels Butler & Marmaro LLP, detailed the data breach case in his blog.
+In a phone interview, he noted the various laws and regulations requiring financial institutions to protect their customers' data.

 "What makes this case important is the standard it says a bank had to apply in order to satisfy all those requirements," he said.
 "And what it [the court] essentially said is that a jury is entitled to find that a bank's security procedures must be state of the art."